orsjb/beads/README.md

 The library is licensed under the Gnu Public License (GPL v3).
 Contact ollie at icarus.nu if you have any questions.

+For examples on how to use this library, see the [tutorials.](https://github.com/orsjb/beads/tree/master/src/beads_tutorial/java)
 For all other information, see http://www.beadsproject.net.